-- 27.6 million people work part time-nearly one in five workers (18.9 percent). - Nearly two-thirds (64.2 percent) of those who work part time are women. - Women are twice as likely to work part time as men: 25.8 percent of all female workers are part time as compared to 12.7 percent of all male workers. - One in five part-time workers (20.2 percent) are women of color, compared to 16.2 percent of all workers.

-Part-time workers are especially likely to be in low-wage jobs and be poor.
+- 27.6 million people work part time-nearly one in five workers (18.9 percent).1 - Nearly two-thirds (64.2 percent) of those who work part time are women.2 - Women are twice as likely to work part time as men: 25.8 percent of all female workers are part time as compared to 12.7 percent of all male workers.3 - One in five part-time workers (20.2 percent) are women of color, compared to 16.2 percent of all workers.4 Part-time workers are especially likely to be in low-wage jobs and be poor.

-Part-time workers are more than three times as likely as full-time workers to hold low-wage jobs that typically pay \$10.50 per hour or less (35.5 percent of part-time workers, compared to 10.9 percent of full-time workers).
-Nearly three-quarters (71.6 percent) of part-time workers in low-wage jobs are women. $^{6}$
+Part-time workers are more than three times as likely as full-time workers to hold low-wage jobs that typically pay \$10.50 per hour or less (35.5 percent of part-time workers, compared to 10.9 percent of Defining "Part-Time" Work The Bureau of Labor Statistics defines part-time work as less than 35 hours per week.
+This brief offers a profile of the workers who usually work part time, unless it is discussing workers who are involuntarily part time.
+Data on involuntary part-time workers also include workers who usually work full time but worked part time during the week the survey was conducted.5 full-time workers).
+Nearly three-quarters (71.6 percent) of part-time workers in low-wage jobs are women.
+6 • Nearly one in seven (14.6 percent) part-time workers lives in poverty, compared to 3.8 percent of full-time workers.
+Poverty rates for female workers are similar at 14.0 percent for female part-time workers and 3.8 percent for female full-time workers.7